Large Language Models are Zero-Shot Reasoners: Zero-shot Chain of Thought

 \subsection{Two-stage prompting}

-While \ours is conceptually simple, its subtlety is that it uses prompting twice, as explained in~\autoref{fig_overview_2}.
-This is due to the fact that the zero-shot baseline (see the bottom-left in~\autoref{fig_overview_1}) already uses prompting in the form of ``The answer is'', to extract the answers in correct formats.
-Few-shot prompting, standard or CoT, avoids needing such answer-extraction prompting by explicitly designing the few-shot example answers to end in such formats (see the top-right in~\autoref{fig_overview_1}).
-In summary, \theirs~\citep{cot_wei} requires careful human engineering of a few prompt examples with specific answer formats per task, while \ours does not require such engineering but requires prompting LLMs twice.
+While \ours is conceptually simple, it uses prompting twice to extract both reasoning and answer, as explained in~\autoref{fig_overview_2}.
+In contrast, the zero-shot baseline (see the bottom-left in~\autoref{fig_overview_1}) already uses prompting in the form of ``The answer is'', to extract the answers in correct formats.
+Few-shot prompting, standard or CoT, avoids needing such answer-extraction prompting by explicitly designing the few-shot example answers to end in such formats (see the top-right and top-left in~\autoref{fig_overview_1}).
+In summary, \theirs~\citep{cot_wei} requires careful human engineering of a few prompt examples with specific answer formats per task, while \ours requires less engineering but requires prompting LLMs twice.

-\paragraph{1st prompt: reasoning extraction} In this step we first modify the input question $\mathbf{x}$ into a \textit{prompt} using a simple template ``Q: \texttt{[X]}.
-A: \texttt{[Z]}'', where \texttt{[X]} is an input slot for $\mathbf{x}$ and \texttt{[T]} is an slot for hand-crafted trigger sentence $\mathbf{t}$ that would extract chain of though to answer the question $\mathbf{x}$.
-For example, if we use ``Let's think step by step'' as a trigger sentence, the prompt would be ``Q: \texttt{[X]}.
+\paragraph{1st prompt: reasoning extraction} In this step we first modify the input question $\mathbf{x}$ into a \textit{prompt} $\mathbf{x}^{\prime}$ using a simple template ``Q: \texttt{[X]}.
+A: \texttt{[T]}'', where \texttt{[X]} is an input slot for $\mathbf{x}$ and \texttt{[T]} is an slot for hand-crafted trigger sentence $\mathbf{t}$ that would extract chain of though to answer the question $\mathbf{x}$.
+For example, if we use ``Let's think step by step'' as a trigger sentence, the prompt $\mathbf{x}^{\prime}$ would be ``Q: \texttt{[X]}.
 A: Let's think step by step.''.
+See~\autoref{tab:template_study} for more trigger examples.
 Prompted text $\mathbf{x}^{\prime}$ is then fed into a language model and generate subsequent sentence $\mathbf{z}$.
 We can use any decoding strategy, but we used greedy decoding throughout the paper for the simplicity.